MicrosoftDocs/PowerShell-Docs-DSC/dsc/docs-conceptual/dsc-3.0/concepts/resources.md

 ## Resource type names

-Resources are identified by their fully qualified type name.
+You identify resources by their fully qualified type name.
 The type name is used to specify a resource in configuration documents and as the value of the `--resource` flag when using the `dsc resource *` commands.